 Course outline: This course includes a practical investigation, understanding and applying concepts of mechanics, electricity & electromagnetism and wave phenomena.
-Students will gain knowledge and will have a
+Students will gain knowledge and will have a solid base for Level 3 Physics course the following year.

 Assessments: 3 External assessments 16 credits, internal assessment 4 credits + optional internal (2.5)